d2esrdb/d2esrdb.github.io/README.md

 game it never rolls 0 sockets, and seems to roll 1 socket more than 2 sockets.
 Another example: setting up an item with 1-10 %mag but using 1 in the param field and 10 in the min field still works in game for some reason, but the dbgen just shows 1% because of the invalid data in the txt.

+4. Some of the column names are different between original d2 and resurrected.
+"Rune Name" -> "*Rune Name" in runes.txt
+"hcIdx" -> "*hcIdx" in monstat.txt
+"Id" -> "*Id" in skills.txt
+Are all the ones I know of so far.
+Since it looks like these are all mostly comment columns, we probably shouldn't be using them for the parser.